emn178/jscrypto/docs/architecture.md

 ## Implementation Order

-The first milestone is parity with the previous CryptoJS-backed online-tools behavior plus AES-GCM, without a CryptoJS runtime dependency.
+The first milestone is a standalone classic compatibility package with AES-GCM and no CryptoJS runtime dependency.

 Initial parity modules inside `@jscrypto/classic`: